 Rather than black-letter law, this resource helps examinees build the mental, physical, psychological, and intellectual strength to conquer the bar.

 Sandra Day O'Connor College of Law students also have access to online study aids, treatises, and audio lectures through West Academic Study Aids.
 You must use your ASU email address to create an account.
 West Academic will recognize you as a member of the ASU community and allow you to create an account when you use your email address as your username.
 Once you create an account, your West Academic login will ensure off-campus access to the study aids and will also enable you to print, download, highlight, and take notes.
-You can download the West Academic Library Mobile App and study anywhere.
+You can access content offline by downloading these West Academic Apps.

-West Academic provides a Bar Exam Success section compiling resources including instructional aides and practice questions.
-Also, the West Academic Assessment Platform (please follow the directions on this Google Document): is a new, premium study-aid for students that covers all 1L subjects (and many 2/3L subjects).
-The free program gives you access to digital MBE practice questions and practice essays.
-It’s a useful tool to practice testing.
+West Academic provides a Bar Exam Success section compiling resources, including instructional aids and practice questions.
+Additionally, the West Academic Assessment Platform (please follow the directions on this Google Doc to gain access) is a new, premium study-aid for students that covers all 1L subjects (and many 2/3L subjects).
+This free program gives you access to digital MBE practice questions and practice essays.
+It's a useful tool to practice testing.

 Acing the Bar Exam (Suzanne Darrow-Kleinhaus, 2016)